alitet01/etc/README.md

 ## Usage

 1. Go to togglebuf folder
-2. Check You have write access if not set permission to write
+2. Check You have write access.
+If not set permission to write.

-3. Run `python togglebuf.py`
+### Use togglebuf as script

-Command-line interface will be opened
+3. Run `python togglebuf.py command`
 4. Commands:
 | Command | Description |
 |---------|-------------|
 | **clients** | show clients in both source and target toggl connections |